mitsuoxv/us-tariffs-on-china/Who-pays.md

 ## Extract HTS 8 digit codes for “34b”, “16b”, “200b” and “300b\_a”, and 10 digit codes for “excl”

-I load tariff lists I have saved in [the original analysis](README.md).
+I load tariff lists I have saved in [the separate page](Extract-hts-from-USTR.md).

 ## Get monthly import data

-The number of HTS 10 digit code items are 15071.
+The number of HTS 10 digit code items are 15108.

 ## Index unit price of the first half of 2018 as 100